Q. Is it possible for a mother to pass bacteria and tooth decay to her infant that can cause cavities? If so, what can be done to avoid it?

 Studies show that if a mother takes precautions before the birth of a child and lowers the bacteria presence, her child will have a lower bacteria presence, as well, presumably leading to a lower incidence of dental decay.

-If a mother wants to lower her own bacteria counts, she should have any outstanding cavities filled, get professional dental cleanings on a regular basis, and maintain a great dental care routine at home.
-While these things are simple, they make a big difference in the amount of bacteria – especially harmful bacteria – in the mouth.
+If a mother wants to lower her bacteria counts, she should have any outstanding cavities filled, get professional dental cleanings regularly, and maintain a great dental care routine at home.
+While these things are simple, they make a big difference in the number of bacteria – especially harmful bacteria – in the mouth.

 – Mark D. McOmie, D.M.D.